Welcome to the Citizen's Oversight Committee Page

 They may also be emailed to Elena Davis at email@example.com.

-Applications will be accepted on an ongoing basis or until a Committee may be formed.
+Applications will be accepted on an ongoing basis or until all committee seats are filled.

-The PRJUSD Board of Trustees is currently recruiting members to participate on the Citizens' Oversight Committee
+On November 9,2021 PRJUSD Board of Trustees approved applications for members of the Citizen's Oversight Committee

 The law requires the committee to be made up in a specific size and membership.
 The Committee is to be made up of at least SEVEN members with five required seats.
 Members are appointed by the Board of Trustees to serve two-year terms and no more than three consecutive years.

-Appointment categories include: Taxpayers Organization, Business Organization, Senior Citizen’ Organization, Parent/Guardian with student currently enrolled in the District, Parent/Guardian with student currently enrolled in the District and participates in a PTA and Member-At-Large
+Appointment categories include: Taxpayers Organization, Business Organization, Senior Citizen Citizens’ Organization, Parent/Guardian with a student currently enrolled in the District, Parent/Guardian with a student currently enrolled in the District and participating in a PTA and Member-At-Large

 Applicants must be at least 18 years old to be considered as a candidate for the CBOC, may not be an employee or official of the PRJUSD and may not be a vendor, contractor, or consultant to the District.

-Meetings are usually scheduled quarterly and on the third Monday of the month beginning at 5:00 p.m.
-Due to the unforseen COVID-19 pandemic, meeting dates and times vary.
+The meeting schedule will be determined by the Committee Members and posted on our site once a schedule is set.
+Due to the unforeseen COVID-19 pandemic, meeting dates and times vary.
 The district appreciates your understanding as we navigate though the ongoing changes.

 2020 Scheduled Meetings